abilandz/PH8124/Lecture_4/Lecture_4.md

 ### 7. Parsing the file content: **while**+**read** <a name="parsing_files"></a>
 Very frequently, we need within script or function to parse the content of an external file, and to perform some action line by line.
 This can be achieved very conveniently with the widely used **while+read** construct in **Bash**.

-20200510 It's not the most efficient way to parse the file content, so it's recommended in this context only to parse the content of short files.
+This is not the most efficient way to parse the file content, so it is recommended only to parse the content of short files this way.

 As an example, let us have a look at the following script, named ```parseFile.sh```.
 This scripts takes one argument and that argument must be a file: